April 24, 2020

 MACAO (1952)

 Also from that “Vegas” movie is Dexter, again in his stereotypical, mid-century role.
 He plays the conniving casino owner and underworld boss who hires Russell to sing at his club.
 He appears to lack sleep for most of the film, perhaps thinking of her night and day.
 Though wanted by the authorities, he remains safe inside the three-mile limit of international waters.
 Doing his dirty work is knife-throwing Philip Ahn, one of the great voices this side of George Takei.
-Gloria Grahame, with the permanent “fever-blistered” upper lip appearance because of her towering Philtrum ridges and pronounced Cupid's Bow has a small supporting role as a casino dealer and companion of Dexter.
+Gloria Grahame, with the permanent “fever-blistered” upper lip appearance because of her towering Philtrum ridges and pronounced Cupid's Bow, has a small supporting role as a casino dealer and companion of Dexter.
 Also on Dexter’s leash is slimy police lieutenant, Thomas Gomez, who informs him that one of the new male arrivals is an undercover cop.
 Jealous over Russell, Dexter tries to bribe Mitchum into leaving Macao with the additional intention of ridding himself of the assumed detective.

 William Bendix is introduced as a salesman.
 Not completely legit, he offers Mitchum a commission if he helps sell a stolen diamond from a necklace to Dexter, who is not interested because it is the same necklace he recently tried selling in Hong Kong.
-Later, mistaking Bendix for Mitchum from behind, Ahn sends a knife into an obvious protective square patch on his back, under his suit coat.
+Later, mistaking Bendix for Mitchum from behind, Ahn sends a knife into an obvious protective square patch under his suit coat.
 The knife barely sticks into the cushioning “corkboard” as it nearly drops from his back—Bendix has to hold it in place—before he falls.
 Ahn is disabled—possibly killed—improbably fast quicker than a Vulcan nerve pinch by Mitchum’s arm around his throat.
 Bendix shares his final “sales pitch” with Mitchum.

 Note: The three leads all have a turn at potentially funny quips.
 Rarely do they work all that well.
 However, there are a couple of noteworthy instances best suited for Mitchum.
 He asks Bendix what the “C” in his middle name stands for.
 He quietly replies, “Cicero.
 But keep it under your hat.”
 Understanding the obvious, Mitchum says matter-of-factly upon leaving the room, “What else would I do with it?”
 Mitchum is given another zinger after he delivers Dexter to the authorities in international waters.
 Drenched from going overboard, Mitchum climbs aboard where Russell awaits.
 They start to embrace but she cautions him, “You’re all wet!” to which he replies, “You better start getting used to me fresh out of the shower.”
 Their future is anchored with a kiss.